 The trods are magically enchanted paths that weave and wind their way across the majority of the Empire.
 They have special significance to the Navarr, but they are also invaluable to Imperial travelers, merchants, and soldiers.
-People who use trods - some of which have effectively become well worn roads - feel refreshed each morning as if they had spend a night in the finest beds.
-They are able to walk for many miles without becoming tired, allowing them to cover great distances on foot or by ox-wagon.
+People who use trods - some of which see more travel than the Imperial roads - feel refreshed each morning as if they had spend a night in the finest beds.
+They are able to walk for many miles without becoming tired, allowing them to cover great distances.

 Trods rarely form in straight lines - they meander across the landscape in complex patterns.
 Travelers who use the trods to speed their movement often do so only sporadically as part of a more direct journey.